mvwf/q-vault/README.md

 Here are some suggested next steps for extending the project:

-- **Fix the Q-Vault banner**
-  It's so low quality!
-Replace `assets/qvault.png` with a higher resolution image.

 - **Add more SQLAlchemy models**
   Create new model classes inside `backend/models/` and import them into `backend/db/base.py` so Alembic can detect them for migrations.